aclark4life/PSE2011/README.rst

 Introduction
 ============

-This repository contains class material for ACLARK.NET, LLC trainings.
+This repository contains class material for the PSE2011 training by ACLARK.NET, LLC.